 Let's say you tell Alexa to "Play my workout playlist on Spotify."

-Alexa hears your words, processes them, then responds and takes action.
+Alexa hears your words, its AI algorithms process them, and then Alexa responds and takes action.
 At no point is Alexa being directly told by a human how to interpret your words, how to respond, and how to take action.

 Alexa is using artificial intelligence to make predictions on its own about what your words mean, how to respond to them, and what action you're requesting.